Working to Revitalize our Community

 Restoring the St. Vincent de Paul Thrift Store

 Recognizing the potentially serious impact on residents of the City of Niagara Falls, Niagara University staff and students worked together to preserve an important community resource that was in jeopardy of closing – the St. Vincent de Paul thrift store.
 The store is an important source of items such as appliances, dishes, furniture and clothing that are sold at very modest prices.
 Niagara staff and students from all areas of the campus helped re-establish management of the shop after the condition of the building, limited hours of operation, insufficient staffing and other concerns threatened to close it.
 Niagara volunteers cleaned the store, removed debris, made needed repairs, and solicited donations of new and usable merchandise.
 The thrift store is now thriving, and students and campus ministry staff remain involved with its continued operation and growth.
 Plans for the future include using the store as a site for College of Business Administration students to provide basic fiscal education and financial literacy assistance to community residents.

 Volunteer Income Tax Assistance Program

 Niagara students annually participate in the Volunteer Income Tax Assistance program, providing free tax services to low-income and elderly taxpayers in the Niagara Falls community.
-In 2009, 54 student volunteers prepared 640 tax returns and provided $641,472 in federal tax refunds to taxpayers in our community.
-In recognition of their efforts, they received two national honors from Beta Alpha Psi, a national honorary organization: one for preparing the most federal income tax returns on behalf of the community and another for involving the greatest number of student volunteers in the program.
+In 2014, 82 student volunteers prepared 941 tax returns and provided more than $640,000 in federal tax refunds to taxpayers in our community.
+The program has received two national honors from Beta Alpha Psi, a national honorary organization: one for preparing the most federal income tax returns on behalf of the community and another for involving the greatest number of student volunteers in the program.